 Prepare yourself, guys.

-You’re about to read (or watch) the most EPIC Koh Rong Samloem Island guide in existence.
+You’re about to read (or watch) the most EPIC Koh Rong Samloem island guide in existence.

-This place is developing FAST.
+That said, this place is developing FAST.
 Which means food and accommodation options, accessibility, trash problems, and the wifi and electricity situation is constantly changing (as you’ll see in this post).